ypinhsuan/tp/docs/DeveloperGuide.md

   Use case ends.

 * 5a.
-At least one of the given indexes are invalid.
+At least one of the given indexes is invalid.

     * 5a1.
 Tutor's Pet shows an error message.